rose3924/CS-4485-Attendance-System/README.md

 - Secure login for both students and professors
 - Course management (create, view, and edit courses) for professors
 - Quiz creation and management for each course
+- CSV import to upload class rosters via the desktop app
 - Attendance tracking tied to daily quiz/password entry
+- Quiz submission records student IP to prevent duplicate or fraudulent submissions
 - Late / excused absence handling
 - Attendance reports exportable for professor review
-- CSV import to upload class rosters via the desktop app

 ## :hammer_and_wrench: Tools & Technologies
 - **Languages:** C#, SQL